-- 2. For purposes of this Plan: - a) "Fishing vessel" means any powered vessel used or intended for use for the purposes of the commercial exploitation of bluefin tuna resources, including catching vessels, fish processing vessels, support vessels, towing vessels, vessels engaged in transhipment and transport vessels equipped for the transportation of tuna products and auxiliary vessels, except container vessels. - b) "Catching vessel" means a vessel used for the purposes of the commercial capture of bluefin tuna resources. - c) "Processing vessel" means a vessel on board of which fisheries products are subject to one or more of the following operations, prior to their packaging: filleting or slicing, freezing and/or processing. - d) "Auxiliary vessel" means any vessel used to transport dead bluefin tuna (not processed) from a transport/farming cage, a purse seine net or a tuna trap to a designated port and / or to a processing vessel.

-- e) "Towing vessel" means any vessel used for towing cages.
-"Support vessel" means any other fishing vessel referred to under 2a). - f) "Fishing actively" means, for any catching vessel, the fact that it targets bluefin tuna during a given fishing season. - g) "Joint fishing operation" means any operation between two or more purse seine vessels where the catch of one purse seine vessel is attributed to one or more other purse seine vessels in accordance with the allocation key. - h) "Transfer operations" means: - any transfer of live bluefin tuna from the catching vessel net to the transport cage; - any transfer of live bluefin tuna from the transport cage to another transport cage; - any transfer of the cage with bluefin tuna from a towing vessel to another towing vessel; - any transfer of live bluefin tuna from one farm to another; - any transfer of live bluefin tuna from the trap to the transport cage. - i) "Control Transfer" means any additional transfer being implemented at the request of the fishing/farming operators or the control authorities for the purpose of verifying the number of fish being transferred. - j) "Trap" means fixed gear anchored to the bottom usually containing a guide net that leads bluefin tuna into an enclosure or series of enclosures where it is kept prior to harvesting. - k) "Caging" means the transfer of live bluefin tuna from the transport cage or trap to the farming cages. - 1) "Farm" means installation used for the farming of bluefin caught by traps and/or purse seiners. - m) "Harvesting" means the killing of bluefin tuna in farms or traps. - n) "Transhipment" means the unloading of all or any of the fish on board a fishing vessel to another fishing vessel.
-Transfer operations of dead bluefin tuna from the purse seiner net or the towing vessel to an auxiliary vessel shall not be considered as a transhipment. - o) "Sport fishery" means a non-commercial fishery whose members adhere to a national sport organization or are issued with a national sport license. - p) "Recreational fishery" means non-commercial fisheries whose members do not adhere to a national sport organization or are not issued with a national sport license. - q) "BCD or electronic BCD" is a Bluefin Catch Document for bluefin tuna.
-As appropriate, the reference to BCD shall be replaced by eBCD. - r) "Control cameras" means Stereoscopical Cameras and/or conventional video cameras for the purpose of the controls foreseen in this Recommendation. - s) "Farming" means caging of bluefin tuna in farms and subsequent feeding aiming to fatten and increase their total biomass.
+- 3. For purposes of this Plan: - a) "fishing vessel" means any powered vessel used for the purposes of the commercial exploitation of bluefin tuna resources, including catching vessels, fish processing vessels, support vessels, towing vessels, vessels engaged in transhipment and transport vessels equipped for the transportation of tuna products and auxiliary vessels, except container vessels. - b) "catching vessel" means a vessel used for the purposes of the commercial capture of bluefin tuna resources. - c) "processing vessel" means a vessel on board of which fisheries products are subject to one or more of the following operations, prior to their packaging: filleting or slicing, freezing and/or processing. - d) "auxiliary vessel" means any vessel used to transport dead bluefin tuna (not processed) from a transport/farming cage, a purse seine or a trap to a designated port and/or to a processing vessel. - e) "towing vessel" means any vessel used for towing cages. - f) "support vessel" means any other fishing vessel referred to under 3a). - g) "fishing actively" means, for any catching vessel, the fact that it targets bluefin tuna during a given fishing season. - h) "joint fishing operation" (hereinafter referred in the text as JFO) means any operation between two or more purse seine vessels where the catch of one purse seine vessel is attributed to one or more other purse seine vessels in accordance with a previously agreed allocation key. - i) "transfer operations" means: - any transfer of live bluefin tuna from the catching vessel's net to the transport cage; - any transfer of live bluefin tuna from the transport cage to another transport cage; - any transfer of the cage with live bluefin tuna from a towing vessel to another towing vessel; - any transfer of live bluefin tuna from one farm to another, or between different cages in the same farm; - any transfer of live bluefin tuna from the trap to the transport cage independently of the presence of a towing vessel. - j) "control transfer" means any additional transfer being implemented at the request of the fishing/farming operators or the control authorities for the purpose of verifying the number of fish being transferred. - k) "trap" means fixed gear anchored to the bottom, usually containing a guide net that leads bluefin tuna into an enclosure or series of enclosures where it is kept prior to harvesting or farming. - l) "trap CPC" means the CPC where a tuna trap is installed in the waters under its jurisdiction. - m) "caging" means the relocation of live bluefin tuna from the transport cage or trap to the farming or fattening cages. - n) "fattening" or "farming" means caging of bluefin tuna in farms and subsequent feeding aiming to fatten and increase their total biomass.